 The dried beans have a propensity to develop condensation and will re-absorb moisture when exposed to weather variants, and easily infested in transit.
+Therefor...

+Jute bags in transport ... when shipped it must be packed carefully in jute bags to ensure freshness and avoid infiltration of insects or mold.
+The shipment must be not more than 7.5% 'wet', that is lower limit for them.
 The first chocolate factories appeared in Europe in the early 19th century.
 With the industrial production of cocoa powder in its infancy, the cost of the product began to fall.